-Year ended December 31,
+Ye Year ended December 31,

-2023 20
+- 2024

-Salaries and fees \$ 426,500 \$ 263,000
+Salaries and fees \$ 202,786 \$ 426,500

-\$ 426,500 \$ 263,000
+\$ 202,786 \$ 426,500

-13. FAIR VALUE MEASUREMENT AND FINANCIAL INSTRUMENTS
+12. FAIR VALUE MEASUREMENT AND FINANCIAL INSTRUMENTS

-The Company manages its exposure to key financial risk in accordance with the Company's financial risk management framework.
-The objective of the framework is to protect the Company's future financial security.
-The main risks that could adversely affect the Company's financial assets, liabilities or future cash flows are liquidity risk, credit risk, and market risk, which comprising foreign exchange rate risk, interest rate risk, and metal price risk.
-The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework and reviews the Company's policies on an ongoing basis.
-Currently, the Company does not apply any form of hedge accounting.
+The Company manages its exposure to key financial risks in accordance with its financial risk management framework.
+The objective of this framework is to protect the Company's future financial security by identifying and managing potential exposures.
+The main risks that could adversely affect the Company's financial assets, liabilities, or future cash flows are liquidity risk, credit risk, and market risk, which includes currency risk, interest rate risk, and other price risk.

+The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework and reviews the Company's risk management policies on an ongoing basis.